chib03/CarRentalSystem/README.md

 - The application uses role-based authorization.
 - Vehicle availability is updated based on rental status.
-- Two-factor authentication is optional and can be enabled by users through their profile settings.
 - Sample data is automatically added during the first application startup.

 ## Developer